 If you haven’t got the equipment you need already, you’ll need to invest in some.
 And how much you spend on equipment will again, depend on your budget.

-However, if you’re on a tight budget you don’t need to spend a tonne of money on a laptop, and a basic version will be enough.
+However, if you’re on a tight budget, you don’t need to spend a tonne of money on a laptop, and a basic version will be enough.

-Also, if you’re planning to use pictures, videos, or podcasts, you will need to make sure you have a good camera or video camera and a high-quality microphone.
+If you’re planning to use pictures, videos, or podcasts, you will need to make sure you have a good camera or video camera and a high-quality microphone.

 Choosing a hosting service

 For bloggers, WordPress is the most popular platform.
-It’s easy to use, affordable and comes with plenty of themes and plug-ins.
+It’s easy to use, affordable, and comes with plenty of themes and plug-ins.

 When choosing a host, there are plenty of options available.